DimopoulosElias/GPOs/Disable_LLMNR_mDNS_NBTNS/README.md

 ## Disable_LLMNR_mDNS_NBTNS.htm

-This files describes the properties and the policy settings for the specified Group Policy Object (GPO).
+This file describes the properties and the policy settings for the specified Group Policy Object (GPO).

 If you want to manually create the GPO you can use this file